gzemo/face-recon-intro-machine-learning/README.md

 ---
 ## General description
 The present work to address the Introduction to Machine Learning course final project competition on face recognition.
-In order to do so a **Tensorflow**-based face recognition sistem is presented to address face detection and image embedding extraction to further match the resulting representation to those belonging to a given test set according to similarity scores.
+In order to do so a **Tensorflow**-based face recognition system is presented to address face detection and image embedding extraction to further match the resulting representation to those belonging to a given test set according to similarity scores.

 Originally each group had been asked to submit their result to a private server in oder to evaluate the current model performance: this feature is disabled.